 The software interface controls one communication channel for the data transfer from/to the device.
 The communication channel must be opened before starting the communication.
-The open procedure uses the initialization file COM.ini to determine the virtual port parameters.
-It configures the used virtual serial port according to these parameters and clears the port buffers.
-You may need to change the virtual port number in the file COM.ini (item PortNumber) according your system settings.
-To do this, open the file with any ASCII editor, change the settings, and save the file.
+The open procedure configures the used virtual serial port and clears the port buffers.

 The communication channel should be closed at the program end.
 If this fails to happen, the software interface does it automatically for you when the dynamic link library COM-DAFG.dll is unloaded from the system memory.